 - Mushrooms: Measure out about 1 cup or 4 ounces of sliced baby bella mushrooms for the best taste and texture!

-- Zucchini: Slice up 1 small zuchinni into little quarter moons for a delicious veggie addition to this gluten free quiche.
+- Zucchini: Slice up 1 small zucchini into little quarter moons for a delicious veggie addition to this gluten free quiche.

-- Spinach: We are going to wilt one 5 ounce bag of fresh spinach for extra health benefits.
+- Spinach: We are going to wilt fresh spinach for extra health benefits.
 Promise you cannot even taste it!

 - Salt & Pepper: Add a little salt and pepper for taste.